 Okayama Korakuen Garden

 The hydrangea is the sign of the rainy season in Japan.
 It starts to bloom in late May and is best viewed in late June in the central region of Japan including Tokyo and Okayama Prefecture.
 The flower color ranges between red and blue through purple.
 The soil chemistry is a main factor that determines the bloom color.
 Japan is made up of volcanic islands.
 The Japanese archipelago is covered with volcanic ash, weakly acidic soil.
-Acidic soil usually produces bloom color closer to blue.
+Acidic soil usually produces a bloom color closer to blue.
 A kind of anthocyan dye contained in hydrangeas responds to the aluminum ions dissolved in the acidic soil and absorbed through the roots.
 It results in bluing of the petals.
 In Europe, the flowers thrive in dry alkaline soil having a low solubility of aluminum ions.
 It turns them pink or red.

 The name hydrangea comes from the Greek "hydor," referring to water, and "angeion" meaning vessel, derived from the shape of its capsular fruit.
-The plant needs for plenty of water to make up for moisture loss due to evaporation from stomas of leaves.
+The plant needs plenty of water to make up for moisture loss due to evaporation from stomas of leaves.
 The part generally called flower is not a flower, but a calyx, or an ornamental flower to attract insects.
 The petaloid part is sepals, and the flower is a tiny part with five petals in the center.

 Garden hydrangeas originate from lacecap hydrangeas which grow wild by the Pacific coast south of Kanto region in Japan.
 In 1789, an English botanist donated hydrangeas growing wild in the east of the Yangtze River in China to the Royal Botanic Gardens.
 They were originally brought from Japan to China and went wild there.
 Hydrangeas brought from Japan by plant hunters gained popularity in Europe.
 In the early 20th century, improvement was made repeatedly in European countries such as France, the Netherlands, Belgium and Germany.
 And then improved mophead hydrangeas with ball-shaped clusters of decorative flowers were re-imported to Japan.